ben519/DataWrangling/README.md

 These datasets are small for illustrative purposes.
 If you'd like to test speed comparisons between pandas and data.table, you can use the [make_data.R](https://github.com/ben519/DataWrangling/blob/master/Data/make_data.R) file to generate large versions of these datasets.

-## Call for contribution
+## Call for contributions
-I'd like to encourage contribution for this project - it's well suited for it.
+I'd like to encourage contributions for this project - it's well suited for it.
 Also note that I'm much more comfortable using data.table than pandas, so it's likely I've done some suboptimal wrangling in pandas.

 ## Contact
 If you'd like to contact me regarding bugs, questions, or general consulting, feel free to drop me a line - bgorman519@gmail.com